ghostcreative/ghost-logger/README.md

 ## Overview

-This module is a generic logger for logentries.
-Provides a simple `console.log(msg, data)` like interface to log in your app with.
+This module is a generic logger for winston console, logentries, loggly, and new relic.
+Provides a simple `console.LEVEL` like interface to log in your app with.

 Configuration information can be found below.